DUI Breathalyzer Test in Tampa, Florida

 DUI Breath Test Attorney in Tampa, FL

-Many people believe that if they blew over the legal limit of .08 that they will not be able to win their DUI case in Tampa, Hillsborough County, FL.
-The truth is that many of these cases, even those involving high readings over .15, might be dismissed during pre-trial motion hearings or reduced to reckless driving so the DUI conviction can be avoided.
+Many people believe that if they blow over the legal limit of .08 that they will not win their DUI case in Tampa, Hillsborough County, FL.
+The truth is that many of these cases might be dismissed during pre-trial motion hearings or reduced to reckless driving so the DUI conviction can be avoided.

 Click here to read more about our Recent Case Results in DUI Cases.

-At the Sammis Law Firm our DUI lawyers take a scholarly approach to attacking the Intoxilyzer 8000, which is the breath test machine currently used in Tampa, Hillsborough County and throughout the State of Florida.
-This machine has serious flaws which can only be truly understood by looking at the "source code" of the machine which the prosecutors are refusing to release to the public in general and DUI Defense Expert Witnesses in particular.
+At the Sammis Law Firm we take a scholarly approach to attacking the Intoxilyzer 8000, which is the breath test machine currently used statewide in Florida.
+This machine has serious flaws which can only be truly understood by looking at the "source code" of the machine which the manufacturer has refused to release.

 DUI Breath Test and Problems with the Intoxilyzer 8000